Every day, millions of marketers rely on tools and software for marketing automation, such as CRM customer relationship management software.

 Better Lead Management

-This visible means of seeing leads move through the pipeline also lets sales reps determine the best time to reach out to the lead and either develop that relationship or continue it.
+This visible means of seeing leads move through the pipeline also lets sales professionals determine the best time to reach out to the lead and either develop that relationship or continue it.

 The Features of Sales Force Automation